tonytonyjan/exif/README.md

 Since `ifd0` and `ifd1` share the same domain of tags, sometimes the same tag can be both used inside them, in this case, calling top-level API like `Exif::Data#image_width` will return the value of `ifd0`, in other words, `ifd0` has higher priority than `ifd1`.

-# How fast?

-**It's approximately hundreds of times faster than mini_exiftool and exifr.**

-There are similar excellent works like [exifr](https://github.com/remvee/exifr) (by [@remvee](https://github.com/remvee)), and [mini_exiftool](https://github.com/janfri/mini_exiftool) (by [@janfri](https://github.com/janfri)).
-They are both built in pure Ruby while this one is C extension.

-If you are using JRuby, you might want to take exifr or mini_exiftool a look, the latter lets you get the full power of [Exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) which is written by Phil Harvey since it is a command-line wrapper, otherwise, you can try this gem for performance purpose.

 # Typecasting

 Tag Type  | Ruby Class